The observance of rules of food combining is neither faddish nor

 Try This Superfood Pasta Dish With Salmon and Capers in a Tarragon Cream Sauce

-This recipe uses smoked salmon but you can also make it with poached salmon or baked salmon.
+Superfoods"easy-to-eat foods that are packed with multiple nutrients to help you stay healthy.
+These multitasking "superfoods" provide multiple disease-fighting nutrients, fill you up so you can enjoy plenty of food without excess calories, and are easy to include in everyday meals. "- WebMDThis recipe uses smoked salmon but you can also make it with poached salmon or baked salmon.
 If using the latter, be sure and under cook the salmon slightly (it should be slightly pink in the middle).
 It will continue to cook in the sauce so you want it to be slightly under done before adding it in order for it to remain moist and flavorful once the dish is complete.

 Recipe: Penne Pasta with Smoked Salmon and Capers in a Tarragon Cream Sauce